kornia.geometry.conversions#

 • dst_pix_trans_src_pix (Tensor) – homography/ies from source to destination to be normalized. \((B, 4, 4)\)

-• dsize_src (Tuple[int, int, int]) – size of the source image (depth, height, width).
+• dsize_src (tuple[int, int, int]) – size of the source image (depth, height, width).

 • dsize_src – size of the destination image (depth, height, width).